farsider350/p2pool-dgb-scrypt-350/README.md

 		pypy run_p2pool.py --net digibyte

 To make your node accessible from the internet, open the following ports on your router (both the worker port and peer-2-peer port please!): Worker Port = 5025; Peer-2-Peer Port = 5024

+To make Your Digibyte Core server accept incoming Peer-2-Peer connections, open the following ports on your router:
+Digibyte Core Peer-2-Peer Port = 12024

 Run for additional options: